ramyardaneshgar/STIGS/README.md

 Finally, I pushed the script to my GitHub repository under a **“STIG Remediations”** folder, with the proper STIG-ID in the filename.

-I also logged the experience in my internship **tracking spreadsheet**, writing in first person what I did, the logic I followed, and linking both the GitHub code and Tenable screenshots.

 ---